-We’ve tried to think of everything … but if there is something we’ve missed and you need to know … please get in touch!
+We’ve tried to think of everything … but if there is something we’ve missed and you need to know for our mountain biking holidays … please get in touch!

 How skilled do I need to be?